mdart86/Ruby_Terminal_Application/README.md

 If you don't have this on your local, please ensure you have an alternative that is of similar specifications
 <br>

-To run the application, please type in:<br>
+To run the application, please type in the below into the Command Line:<br>
 **./run_quiz_app.sh**
 <br>
 <br>

+This will run the script for this application.
 You can chose to enter your name as well in this command however, if you don't we will ask you!
 <br>

 The following **Ruby Gems** are required to run this application:
 <br>

+- bundler -v 2.2.1
 - tty-prompt -v 0.23.0
 - colorize -v 0.8.1
 - tty-font
 <br>
 <br>

-	Design help documentation which includes a set of instructions which accurately describe how to use and install the application.

-You must include:
-- steps to install the application
-- any dependencies required by the application to operate
-- any system/hardware requirements

-		CatToday at 2:20 PM
-Give quite detailed instructions from the point of cloning the app, installing dependencies etc. I would say something like: This has only been tested on WSL in your case.
-Does that help?
+Because we like to make things easy, these Gem's are installed or validated when the script ***./run_quiz_app.sh*** is run.
+But hey, it's ways good to know just in case!

+#### System Requirements
+This application was tested on a Laptop with an *Intel Inside CORE i7 processor* <br>
+Please ensure your system is comparable (or more optimal) to this processor.